alisher876/Weather-App/README.md

 - The currentWeather section takes more space than expected.
 - The Next 8 Days Forecast title is misaligned
 - UI responsiveness needs further optimization.
+- Integrate a background image based on weather conditions.

 ## Contributions